THE NECESSARY EQUIPMENT

 TOKONOLE GUIDE >

-5. WORKING THE DECORATIVE STRIPS
+5. WORKING WITH DECORATIVE STRIPS

 Tips before gluing the lining:

-If the leather is not firm enough: glue texon (0.8 mm thick) to the bottom of the bag (P8) before gluing the lining.
+| If the leather is not firm enough: glue Texon (0.8 mm thick) to the bottom of the bag (P8) before gluing the lining.
 SEE THE TEXON > |

 To prevent the bottom of the bag from getting damaged or dirty: add 4 bag feet to the bottom of the tote bag (P8).
-SEE THE BAG FEET > |
+SEE BAG FEET > |

 Glue the lining: